6 Ways a Life Coach Can Improve Your Retirement

 Relationship coaching may be able to help retirees make progress in their relationship to avoid divorce.
 Unlike relationship therapy, which often focuses on the past and “what went wrong,” relationship coaching focuses on building toward something better, and it can be effective even if only one spouse participates.

-Even if you are staying with your spouse, relationships change in retirement.
+Even if you still married to your spouse, relationships change in retirement.
 You may also find that relationships with your children and grandchildren change in retirement.
 You will find yourself needing to make more conscious choices about how much time you want to spend with various family members now that you have less constraints on your schedule.

 How Much Does a Retirement Coach Cost?
 Is It Worth It?